-The Nadeau Trail has been submitted for designation as a National Recreation Trail.
+The Nadeau Trail has been designated as a National Recreation Trail!

 Situated along the eastern edge of the Argus Wilderness Range 5 miles east of Darwin, CA and 25 miles northeast of Ridgecrest, CA, the Nadeau Trail provides motorized access through western Panamint Valley and ties in with cherry-stems and spurs leading to OHV, wilderness hiking, and packing opportunities.